milton-jr92/refactoring-and-tdd/README.md

 ## Clone, build and run
 - Clone this repo to your local https://github.com/milton-jr92/refactoring-and-tdd.git
-- From your IDE (it was used Eclipse for this project), import it as a Maven project
+- Import it as a Maven project to your IDE, I used Eclipse =)
-- Run all the tests from root as a JUnit Test, it should run all the 56 from 56 tests
+- After automatically install all dependencies, run the project as a JUnit Test, it should run all the 56 from 56 tests without error

 ### Summary